People who experience an acute coronary syndrome usually have chest pressure or ache, shortness of breath, and/or

-Because most people who have had a heart attack are experiencing severe discomfort and anxiety, morphine is often used.
-This drug has a calming effect and reduces the workload of the heart.
 Most people are given nitroglycerin, which relieves pain by reducing the workload of the heart and possibly by dilating arteries.
 Usually, it is first given under the tongue, then intravenously.
 Occasionally, when nitroglycerine cannot be used or is ineffective, doctors give morphine to reduce discomfort and anxiety.

 Angiotensin-converting enzyme (ACE) inhibitors Angiotensin-converting enzyme inhibitors High blood pressure is very common.
 It often does not cause symptoms; however, high blood pressure can increase the risk of stroke, heart attacks, and heart failure.
 Therefore, it is important... read more can reduce heart enlargement and increase the chance of survival for many people.
 Therefore, these drugs are usually given in the first few days after a heart attack and prescribed indefinitely.

 Statins Treatment Dyslipidemia is a high level of lipids (cholesterol, triglycerides, or both) or a low high-density lipoprotein (HDL) cholesterol level.
 Lifestyle, genetics, disorders (such as low thyroid hormone... read more have long been used to help prevent coronary artery disease, but doctors have recently found that they also have short-term benefit for people with an acute coronary syndrome.
 Doctors give a statin to people who are not already taking one.